SaturnCassini/auction_house_contracts/README.md

 The function `safe_mint` will allow you to mint a token to yourself (putting your own address as owner) with a specific uri, which should point to the gif/png you prefer for the NFT itself.

-## Main Functions of the AuctionHouse
+## Main Functions of the Auction House Contract
 Every auction is understood in terms of a `lot`, which is the `tokenId` of the NFT which is up for sale.
 The owner of the auction house is the address who deployed it, but this can be changed at any time.
 They specify the NFT and ERC20 token address that will be linked to the auction house at the time of deployment.

 ```py